Polar Night in the Northernmost Town

 I loved the articles about their daily life at the Pole, it feels surreal to see an almost regular building with kitchens, showers and other amenities on the South Pole.

-• macintux 9 months ago
+• macintux a year ago

 Thanks, I was coming to share that blog.
 There’s a plethora of interesting Antarctic content.

-• jader201 9 months ago
+• jader201 a year ago

 I can relate to a lot of this article’s allure of winter, snow, and night, all three things I love.